How Much are Closing Costs in Georgia?

-Now, if you're considering selling your home, you'll be on the hook for closings costs again that can range anywhere between 5% to 10% of the sales price.
-These will include things like pro-rated property taxes and real estate commissions that you’ll now be on the hook for as the seller and will make the total cost much higher.
+On the selling side, you'll be on the hook for closings costs that can range anywhere between 5% to 9% of the sales price.
+These will include things like prorated property taxes and real estate commissions that you’ll be responsible for.

 Here's an in-depth look at the closing costs you should expect to pay when selling your home in Georgia.

-Though all of the taxes, fees, lender charges and insurance add up, generally neither the buyer or seller pays 100% of all the closing costs.
+While the taxes, fees, lender charges and insurance all add up, luckily neither the buyer or seller pays 100% of all the closing costs.

 It's good to note however, that even though you may avoid the bulk of closing costs, you as the seller will still have to cover realtor commission costs which can add on as much as 6% of the final sales price of the home.
 This includes an average of 3% paid to the listing agent and another 3% paid to the buyer's agent.

 Below, we have listed some of the most common closing costs in Georgia and how much you can expect them to be.

-- Real Estate Agent Commission – typically 6% of the sales price: Assuming you intend to leverage the expertise of a qualified realtor and the buyer also engages an agent to purchase your home, you’ll be responsible for paying both of them at closing.
+- Real Estate Agent Commission – typically 6% of the sales price: Assuming you intend to hire a Realtor and the buyer also engages an agent to purchase your home, you’ll be responsible for paying both of them at closing.
 This amount can differ greatly from one agent to another, but it is typically 3% for each agent in Georgia.
-You can reduce this cost by 2% if you sell with a SimpleShowing agent for a 1% listing fee.
+You can reduce this cost by 2% if you sell with an Atlanta-based SimpleShowing agent for a 1% listing fee.

 - Prorated Property Taxes: Property taxes in Georgia are paid in arrears.
 You’ll owe property taxes for the portion of the year you owned the house (be it 30 days or 300 days).
 They’ll be prorated based on the number of days you owned the home, so the amount you owe will be much higher for a November closing than one in early January (300 days vs. 30 days).
 Note: If your current mortgage payment includes an estimated amount for property taxes that they collect and put in “escrow”, then each month you should be able to get your escrow balance back after closing.

-- HOA estoppel – typically $200 to $500: This letter certifies how much you owe the HOA.
+- HOA Clearance letter – typically $200 to $500: This letter certifies how much you owe the HOA.
 It includes your monthly dues, as well as any special assessments, past dues, fines or other fees.
-Since the HOA could potentially put a lien on your home for unpaid dues or to enforce violations, the title company must confirm that you are in good standing with the HOA and current on all your dues before they can give clear title on the home.
+The title company must confirm that you are in good standing with the HOA and current on all your dues before they can give clear title on the home.

-- Documentary Stamps on the Deed – varies with price of the home: Also called a “transfer tax”, this tax is paid to your local county when the deed is recorded.
+- Doc Stamps for the Deed – varies with price of the home: Also called a “transfer tax”, this tax is paid to your local county when the deed is recorded.

 By paying for the buyer's closing costs or even a portion of those costs, you'll help ensure the sale of your home goes through smoothly.
-Excluding seller-paid Realtor commissions, home buyers are saddled with the bulk of expenses in a real estate transaction — from the down payment and mortgage payments to property taxes and homeowner's insurance, so they can feel a financial strain.
+Excluding seller-paid Realtor commissions, home buyers are saddled with a bulk of the fees and expenses in a real estate transaction — from the down payment and mortgage payments to property taxes, title insurance and homeowner's insurance.

 Paying for some buyer closing costs can relieve the financial pressure on the buyer and provide them with enough financial cushion to sign on the dotted line.